Social Icons

 Directed by Rob Marshall

-Since its release in 1964 Walt Disney attempted to produce a sequel, but had problems with the writer P. L. Travers, but 55 years later these issues have been ironed out and we the audience are just grateful.
+Since its release in 1964, Walt Disney attempted to produce a sequel but faced issues with the original writer, P. L. Travers.
+Fifty-five years later, those issues have been ironed out, and we, the audience, are just grateful.

-Like the previous film, the musical numbers are catchy and are easy to get lost in when listening.
+Like the previous film, the musical numbers are catchy and easy to get lost in.

-This musical fantasy film is amazing and I enjoyed the ride and wished so much that I got a chance to see much of the cast from the previous 1964 film which are still alive do a cameo (Dick Van Dyke, did a cameo).
-The movie was so good that it received numerous praise and accolades which resulted in numerous nominations in the OSCARS, BAFTA, Golden Globe, Critics Choice Awards and others.
-Sadly, losing out in many.
+This musical fantasy film is amazing, and I enjoyed the ride.
+I only wish more of the cast from the 1964 film—who are still alive—had made a cameo (Dick Van Dyke did, though).
+The movie was so good that it received widespread praise and accolades, earning numerous nominations at the Oscars, BAFTAs, Golden Globes, Critics’ Choice Awards, and more.
+Sadly, it lost out in many categories.

-Emily Blunt as Mary Poppins was just a delight.
-I went to see this movie believing that the role that Julie Andrews played cannot be matched, but Emily did match Andrews performance in her own way.
-She took the character and reshaped it to fit her personality.
+Emily Blunt as Mary Poppins was an absolute delight.
+I went into this movie thinking no one could match Julie Andrews’ performance, but Emily matched it in her own way.
+She reshaped the character to fit her personality while staying true to its essence.

-The movie plot now focuses on the much older Jane and Michael Banks.
+The movie’s plot now focuses on the much older Jane and Michael Banks.

-Michael is now the resident owner of the Banks home in the first film and he is in some financial trouble.
-He has taken a loan from the bank which his father worked in the first film and now the bank wants to close in on the loan and take the house.
+Michael is now the owner of the Banks home from the first film, and he’s in financial trouble.
+He took out a loan from the bank where his father worked in the first movie, and now the bank is threatening to foreclose on the house.

-Michael lives in the house with his three children, and Jane is staying back to help Michael find some important documents which can save their childhood home.
+Michael lives in the house with his three children, and Jane is staying over to help him find some important documents that could save their childhood home.

-Michael and Jane recognize Mary Poppins immediately and she tells them, she is going to be the new nanny (we are left to discover who she has come to take care of).
-Now we are sent on a magical ride while we are also trying to find a way to save the Banks home.
+Michael and Jane immediately recognize Mary Poppins, and she announces she’s going to be their new nanny (though we’re left to wonder who she’s really there to take care of).
+From there, we’re sent on a magical ride while also trying to save the Banks’ home.

-The writers did something amazing, they pulled glimpses of the past with words for the older generation and used the magic of the Mary Poppins character to win over new fans and produce a fun magical ride for the family.
+The writers did something amazing—they wove in glimpses of the past to appeal to older fans while using Mary Poppins’ magic to win over new ones.
+The result is a fun, magical ride for the whole family.

-The movie didn't rely heavily on the nostalgia of the old movie, for this I give the director and Disney as much thumbs up that I can spare to keep writing this review.
+The movie didn’t rely too heavily on nostalgia from the original, and for that, I give the director and Disney as much credit as I can spare to keep writing this review.

-Lastly, Lin-Manuel Miranda (Jack) vs Dick Van Dyke (Bert).
-For me both portray two different characters, so exploring their role as Mary Poppins co-anchor in this ride, I will say other than Miranda nailing the accent, I so much prefer Dick Van Dyke’s goofiness.
+Lastly, Lin-Manuel Miranda (Jack) vs. Dick Van Dyke (Bert).
+For me, both portray very different characters, so comparing their roles as Mary Poppins’ co-anchors, I’d say that while Miranda nailed the accent, I still prefer Dick Van Dyke’s goofiness.

-So here is a sequel that is very much well done and fun to see.
-You can have it lined up for a watch after seeing the first Mary Poppins (1964) movie.
+So here’s a sequel that’s very well done and fun to watch.
+You can line it up for viewing after watching the original Mary Poppins (1964).

 Disclaimer